capitalone/rubicon-ml/docs/source/index.rst

 the dashboard makes it easy to explore, filter, visualize, and share recorded work.

-Visit the :ref:`glossary<glossary>` to explore the terminology.
+Visit the :ref:`glossary<glossary>` to explore rubicon-ml's terminology or get started with the first example in our `quick look`_!

 Components
 ==========

-rubicon-ml is composed of three parts:
+rubicon-ml's core functionality is broken down into three parts...

-* A Python library for storing and retrieving model inputs, outputs, and analyses to filesystems that’s powered by fsspec_
+* `Logging`_: organize, store, and retrieve model inputs and outputs with various backend storage options - powered by fsspec_
-* A dashboard for exploring, comparing, and visualizing logged data built with dash_
+* `Sharing`_: share a selected subset of logged data with collaborators or reviewers
-* And a process for sharing a selected subset of logged data with collaborators or reviewers that leverages intake_
+  - powered by intake_

-To see each of these parts in action, visit the `Quick Look`_!
+* `Visualizing`_: explore and compare logged model metadata with the dashboard and other widgets - powered by dash_

 Workflow
 ========